-Trip insurance, on the other hand, helps travelers guard against unexpected expenses, or provide coverage for non-refundable expenses related to the trip itself.
+Trip insurance, on the other hand, helps travelers guard against unexpected expenses, and provides coverage for non-refundable expenses related to the trip itself.
 Most trip insurance plans include benefits like trip interruption, trip delay or trip cancellation for covered reasons.
 In this way, travelers can recoup certain covered expenses for their transportation, lodging and other costs.
 Plans and benefits vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.

 There are also more specific travel medical and trip insurance plans, depending on your age and the type of trip you're planning.
 Here's a quick rundown of some of our most popular coverage options.

 What Should I Look For?